BioSchemas/bioschemas.github.io/tutorials/howto/howto_right_profile.md

         <li>Crosswalk: Documentation on the brainstorming and process followed by a group in order to come up with a profile specification</li>
         <li>Tasks & issues: Link to a GitHub space where you can report issues with a profile, see the assignees, and participate of the discussion</li>
         <li>Example: Usage examples for the profile</li>
-        <li>Live deploy: Link to live deploy for the profile</li>
+        <li>Live deploys: Link to live deploys for the profile</li>
       </ul>
       </td>
     </tr>
   </tbody>
 </table>

+## Pcik up a profile

 Which profile is the right one for you will depend on your resource.
+Go through the list above, and try to figure out which one most closely matches your use case.
+If you cannot find any relevant profile, then check out the "Drafts" tab where some new profiles or new profile releases are being discussed.

+If you still cannot find any profile suited for your needs, do not hesite to engage with the community by submitting an issue on [Github](https://github.com/BioSchemas/specifications/issues).

-In the next section, we will present some hints on those profiles that have been, so far, more broadly used, i.e., mainly customizing generic types rather corresponding to specific Life Science entities.
+In the next section, we will present some hints on those profiles that have been more broadly used so far, i.e., mainly customizing generic types rather corresponding to specific Life Science entities.

 ## A guided tour to some selected Bioschemas profiles

 ### DataCatalog

-Also knows as data repository, a data catalog commonly aggregates more than one dataset.
-If your resources supports only one dataset, you still could decide to markup your resource, in this case, as [DataCatalog](/specifications/DataCatalog) and also [Dataset](/specifications/Dataset) (this would make it easier if you are thinking on adding more datasets.
-However, whenever more than one dataset is provided, it totally makes sense to have your resource as a [DataCatalog](/specifications/DataCatalog).
+Also known as data repository, a data catalog commonly aggregates more than one dataset.
+If your resource supports only one dataset, you still could decide to markup your resource, in this case, as [DataCatalog](/specifications/DataCatalog) and also [Dataset](/specifications/Dataset) (this would make it easier if you are thinking of adding more datasets.
+However, whenever more than one dataset is provided, it totally makes sense to markup your resource as a [DataCatalog](/specifications/DataCatalog).

 ### Dataset